antixenoinitiative/axiwiki/thargon-swarms.md

 When inside of roughly 3.5 km range of its target, the swarm will slow down (~360m/s) and get ready to attack.
 It will oscillate, swaying back and forth in different directions.

 The swarm will use its regular **caustic projectile** spam attack when in range of ~2km as long as it is in one of the standard-formations.
-Similar to Interceptors - the Swarm will periodicly break off to rearm / cooldown when firing.
+Similar to Interceptors - the Swarm will periodicly break off to rearm / cooldown after firing these.

 If the swarm ventures too far from the interceptor that spawned it, or the interceptor loses the signature of the pilot's ship; the swarm can be recalled.